tinagrit/munotes-content/EASC 103/Unit 2/3_Phylogenetic Classification.md

 - a phylogenetic **tree** can also show **geologic time**
 - a new **clade** refers to a new evolutionary novelty that is passed down to all descendants
 	- clades are **monophyletic**, it includes the ancestor and **all** descendants, regardless of how the descendants have evolved
+	- going further down the tree, characteristics are **more derived**

 For example, the **Tyrannosaurus rex** phylogenetic classification is: